Domestic Violence Defense

 - It can’t be proven beyond a reasonable doubt, so you can’t convict me

 - I was provoked by his/her actions

 - You can’t press charges against me because of a faulty investigation

 A domestic violence charge is a serious matter with grave consequences, and you shouldn’t have to fight your charges alone.
 If you’ve been charged with domestic violence, contact a skilled Butte County criminal defense lawyer as soon as possible.
 Our firm serves Butte County, Glenn County and Tehama County.
 We can provide representation in other nearby counties on a case by case basis.:

-· Mr. Blake a has successfully fought for clients rights and innocence in domestic abuse cases, obtaining favorable outcomes for his clients.
+Our trial litigator, Mr. Blake, a has successfully fought for clients rights and innocence in domestic abuse cases, obtaining favorable outcomes for his clients.
 He has successfully defended over hundreds of clients throughout his career.
 Mr. Blake has earned a reputation of being one of the most successful trial attorneys in the northern counties of California.
 He has a high success rates in motions to dismiss and suppression motions.

 - Physically hurting someone or trying to do so, whether it is intentional or caused by reckless behavior